jm-sky/saasbase-api/.docs/tasks/done/templating-system/README.md

 # Invoice Template System - Technical Specification

+> This file should be updated after every refactor to keep track of changes, what works and what not.

 ## 🎯 **System Purpose**

 Create a comprehensive invoice template management system for a multi-tenant SaaS application that allows: